-When the City of Lyon decided to create Délice in 2007, food & gastronomy was a very obvious asset for the city, a great trigger for attractiveness, employment and quality of life.
-To enhance these impacts, the City of Lyon decided to develop a holistic strategy that would place food & gastronomy in the center of a series of projects and initiatives on the local and international level.
+When the City of Lyon decided to create Délice in 2007, food & gastronomy was an undeniable asset for the city, an excellent trigger for attractiveness, employment, and quality of life.
+To enhance these impacts, the City of Lyon decided to develop a holistic strategy that would place food & gastronomy at the center of a series of projects and initiatives on the local and international levels.

-Délice was one of those initiatives, initially created to gather like-minded cities who were all looking to strongly link their image to food & gastronomy.
+Délice was one of those initiatives initially created to gather like-minded cities looking to deeply link their image to food & gastronomy.

-Very naturally, this topic has made a strong appearance in the strategic plans of cities.
-Many cities are reinforcing their inner and outer attractiveness with a specific food policy and with various initiatives around food.
+Naturally, this topic has made a strong appearance in the strategic plans of cities.
+Many cities are reinforcing their inner and outer attractiveness with a specific food policy and various food initiatives.

 “Gastronomy is an integral part of the cultural heritage of our cities.
 It defines an identity, expresses a way of living and is an undeniable component of health and well-being.